OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, mimicking the behavior of a card that reveals more content upon click.
-We'll use pure CSS3, avoiding JavaScript for a lightweight and performant solution.
+This document details the creation of an expanding card using only CSS.
+No JavaScript is required!
+This effect uses CSS transitions and pseudo-elements to create a smooth and visually appealing animation when the card is hovered over.
+This example uses plain CSS, but the concepts could easily be adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-This effect is achieved using CSS transitions, transforms, and the `:target` pseudo-class.
-The card initially shows a summary of information.
-Clicking on the card's title changes the URL's hash, targeting a specific element within the card.
-This triggers a CSS transition that expands the card to reveal the full content.
-The expansion involves increasing the height of the card smoothly and a subtle fade-in effect for the hidden content.
+The card consists of a container (`div`) with an image and some text.
+The key to the animation is the use of the `::before` pseudo-element.
+This pseudo-element is absolutely positioned and initially hidden.
+On hover, it expands to cover the card, creating the expanding effect.
+Transitions are used to smooth the animation.

 **Full Code:**